MillenniumMachines/millenniummachines.github.io/docs/millennium-os/manual/chapters/40_gcodes.md

 G73 F500 R-5 Q1 Z-10 X10 Y10
 ```

-Run a peck drilling with a partial retract cycle. **WARNING**: - this may not clear enough chips.
+Runs a **Peck Drilling with Partial Retract** cycle. **WARNING**: - this may not clear enough chips.
 You are likely better off using a drill cycle that retracts fully.

 The cycle will move to the `R` height at the current location, then to the `XY` location if given.